Setup & Stages

 )

-stage might execute before create-tables
+The seed-data stage might execute before create-tables, causing failures.

-Correct Approach
+Correct approach

 Instead, group dependent changes in the same stage: